-In a press release issued by Governor Kate Brown’s office on the afternoon of Friday, July 31, Brown noted that the session — the legislature’s second special session of the year, and third session overall in 2020 — has been called to address that budgetary shortfall, but that she also supports additional legislation to build on work done to address police accountability reforms in the first special session held June 24 through 26.You have reached content available exclusively to Banks Post digital subscribers.
+In a press release issued by Governor Kate Brown’s office on the afternoon of Friday, July 31, Brown noted that the session — the legislature’s second special session of the year, and third session overall in 2020 — has been called to address that budgetary shortfall, but that she also supports additional legislation to build on work done to address police accountability reforms in the first special session held June 24 through 26.

-[We rely on subscribers to keep the lights on in our independent newsroom.
-Join us with a digital subscription: Click here to start]
+[We rely on subscribers to keep the lights on at the Banks Post.
+Support us with a digital subscription: Click here to start]

 “Unlike the federal government, Oregon must balance our state budget.
 State and local governments have been left reeling from the economic downturn.
 For months, we have waited for Congress to take action, and it is still my hope that they will include aid for states and local governments in the coronavirus relief package currently being negotiated.